Supplier Visit & Capability Validation in China

 • decision-maker access

-During the visit, we verify the points that actually determine execution.
+During the visit, we verify the elements that actually determine execution.

 We focus on what matters most: